Privacy Policy

 (1) We have integrated YouTube videos into our online offer, which are stored on https://www.youtube.com and can be played directly from our website.
 These are all integrated in “extended data protection mode”, i.e. no data about you as a user is transmitted to YouTube if you do not play the videos.
 Only when you play the videos, the data mentioned in paragraph 2 are transmitted.
 We have no influence on this data transmission.

-(2) By visiting the website, YouTube receives the information that you have accessed the corresponding sub-page of our website.
-In addition, the data mentioned under § 3 of this declaration are transmitted.
-This occurs regardless of whether YouTube provides a user account through which you are logged in or whether no user account exists.
-If you are logged in to Google, your data will be directly assigned to your account.
-If you do not want the assignment with your profile at YouTube, you must log out before activating the button.
+(2) By visiting the website, YouTube receives the information that you have accessed the corresponding subpage of our website.
+In addition, the data mentioned under § 3 of this declaration will be transmitted.
+This happens regardless of whether YouTube provides a user account through which you are logged in or whether no user account exists.
+If you are logged in to Google, your data is directly assigned to your account.
+If you do not want the association with your profile on YouTube, you must log out before activating the button.
 YouTube stores your data as usage profiles and uses them for the purposes of advertising, market research and/or demand-oriented design of its website.
-Such an evaluation is carried out in particular (even for users who are not logged in) to provide needs-based advertising and to inform other users of the social network about your activities on our website.
-You have the right to object to the creation of these user profiles, whereby you must contact YouTube to exercise this right.
+Such an evaluation is carried out in particular (also for users who are not logged in) for the provision of tailored advertising and to inform other users of the social network about your activities on our website.
+You have the right to object to the creation of these user profiles, and you must contact YouTube to exercise this right.

 (3) For more information on the purpose and scope of data collection and its processing by YouTube, please refer to the privacy policy.
-There you will also find further information on your rights and setting options to protect your privacy: https://policies.google.com/privacy?hl=de&gl=de.
+There you can also find more information about your rights and settings options to protect your privacy: https://policies.google.com/privacy?hl=de&gl=de.
 Google also processes your personal data in the USA and has submitted to the EU-US Privacy Shield, https://www.privacyshield.gov/EU-US-Framework.